theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started/define-a-table-extraction.md

 ---
 ref: bc-getting-started-02
 layout: page
-title: 2.
-Define a Table Extraction
+title: Step 3 - Define a Table Extraction
-description: Step 2 - Define a Table Extraction
+description: Step 3 - Define a Table Extraction
 product: board-connector
 parent: getting-started
 permalink: /:collection/:path
-weight: 2
+weight: 3
 lang: en_GB
 progressstate: 5
 ---

-### Creating an SAP connection
+### Creating an SAP Connection

 A successful SAP connection is a prerequisite for creating an extraction.
-Follow the procedure described in [SAP Connection](../introduction/sap-connection) to create an SAP connection.
+Follow the procedure described in [SAP Connection](./sap-connection) to create an SAP connection.

 ### Creating an Extraction